 See the Colombian Art

 Do you enjoy art?
 If your answer was yes, I most certainly recommend you checking out the fantastic museums and artwork in Colombia.
 For those fascinated by the artistic culture and integrity of other countries, Colombia has quite a bit to see.

 Street art is dotting the buildings in all major cities.
 Famed Colombian artist Fernando Botero has his work displayed around the city of Medellin, which also houses the Medellin Modern Art Museum.
-He has world famous artwork showing humans in abnormally large proportions.
-It is quite the site to see.
+He has world-famous artwork showing humans in abnormally large proportions.
+It is quite a sight to see.